srisaikiranreddy/athleticism/README.md

 # (Developement work in progress.)
 # Athleticism
-Athleticism is fully hosted in on AWS platform.
-It is web based project consisting of 3-tier architecture consisting of presentation layer, bussiness layer and data layer.
+Athleticism is fully hosted in on AWS platform and web based project.

 ## App Architecture
 The application is layered architecture consists 3 tier consisting of presentation layer, busssiness layer and data layer.
 (Note: Futher scope of micro services architecture, make more loosely coupled components communicating with each other.)